e-Commerce Ascension Series: Solid Structure (IV)

 The third pillar is a staging server.
 The alpha version of your website takes place here.
 This is the last step before going live.
 A staging server is a copy of your live website that doesn’t have limited resources compared to the development server.
 Staging servers are common practice nowadays, and I recommend using one for your business to avoid letting mistakes pass through to the live version.

 The fourth pillar, and to my knowledge, the most important, is “Automated Testing”.
 In a fast-moving modern environment, you cannot waste time and resources manually checking all the code elements.
-Automated Testing allows a developer to create a script, which is a series of tests that the code has to pass, allowing the developer to focus on testing the more complex parts of the code.
+Automated Testing allows a developer to create a script, a series of tests that the code has to pass, allowing the developer to focus on testing the more complex parts of the code.

 The final pillar is the framework configuration part, where the developers customize the template to save time for the client.
-For example, if you want to add a new product to your website, and the product’s page has a video, a gallery, a custom text field, etc. the developer will configure the template in such a way that will allow the client to add the product with just a drag & drop taking away the tech-savvy part.
+For example, if you want to add a new product to your website, and the product’s page has a video, a gallery, a custom text field, etc., the developer will configure the template in such a way that will allow the client to add the product with just a drag & drop taking away the tech-savvy part.

 If you enjoyed this article about the solid structure of a website, all the other steps of the e-Commerce Ascension™ become way more accessible.
 The template is not just a powerful tool to increase your e-Commerce performance.
 It’s a mindset that allows people like you and me to gaze through the lens of consumer behavior and successfully apply the insight gathered.